Pseudomonas aeruginosa

 Pseudomonas aeruginosa is a common encapsulated, Gram-negative, aerobic–facultatively anaerobic, rod-shaped bacterium that can cause disease in plants and animals, including humans.
 A species of considerable medical importance, P. aeruginosa is a multidrug resistant pathogen recognized for its ubiquity, its intrinsically advanced antibiotic resistance mechanisms, and its association with serious illnesses – hospital-acquired infections such as ventilator-associated pneumonia and various sepsis syndromes.
-P. aeruginosa is able to selectively inhibit various antibiotics from penetrating its outer membrane – and has high resistance to several antibiotics.
+P. aeruginosa is able to selectively inhibit various antibiotics from penetrating its outer membrane and has high resistance to several antibiotics.
 According to the World Health Organization P. aeruginosa poses one of the greatest threats to humans in terms of antibiotic resistance.

 The organism is considered opportunistic insofar as serious infection often occurs during existing diseases or conditions – most notably cystic fibrosis and traumatic burns.
-It generally affects the immunocompromised but can also infect the immunocompetent as in hot tub folliculitis.
+It generally affects the immunocompromised but can also infect the immunocompetent, as in hot tub folliculitis.
 Treatment of P. aeruginosa infections can be difficult due to its natural resistance to antibiotics.
-When more advanced antibiotic drug regimens are needed adverse effects may result.
+When more advanced antibiotic drug regimens are needed, adverse effects may result.

 It is citrate-, catalase-, and oxidase-positive.
 It is found in soil, water, skin flora, and most human-made environments throughout the world.
 As a facultative anaerobe, P. aeruginosa thrives in diverse habitats.
-It uses a wide range of organic material for food; in animals, its versatility enables the organism to infect damaged tissues or those with reduced immunity.
+It uses a wide range of organic material for food; in animals, its versatility enables it to infect damaged tissues or those with reduced immunity.
 The symptoms of such infections are generalized inflammation and sepsis.
-If such colonizations occur in critical body organs, such as the lungs, the urinary tract, and kidneys, the results can be fatal.
+If such colonizations occur in critical body organs, such as the lungs, urinary tract, and kidneys, the results can be fatal.